kiritocode1/kiritocode1/README.md

 #Q & As
 1. Are you a nerd/weeb/phsycopath?
--No im not a nerd, weeb or a phsycopath or any permutations of those 3.
+- No im not a nerd, weeb or a phsycopath or any permutations of those 3.
 3. You listen to kanye west i found out , u support trump ?
 - noo i listen to all musicians and that has nothing to do with my political beliefs , becasue i have none .
 4. Wth are you doing all the time ?